 - Organization and Management - Does the system appropriately organize and manage important elements of primary health care delivery, including team-based care, supportive supervision, population health management, and use of information systems that aid in monitoring services and continually improve quality?

 This Conceptual Framework defines what is important to measure, and it also helps us to identify where important data is missing.
 PHCPI will address these knowledge gaps by partnering with countries, donors and development partners to develop new indicators and data collection tools that can be useful for countries working to improve the performance of their primary health care system.

 The selection of Core Indicators and the Vital Signs Profile Indicators, including PHC Progression Model measures, was informed by the PHCPI Conceptual Framework.
 A detailed description of how the PHCPI Conceptual Framework was developed can be found in this 2017 article in The Milbank Quarterly.
-For more information on the methodology, download our 2016 paper in JGIM on the PHCPI methodology here and an early methodology note from 2015 here.
+For more information on the methodology, download our 2016 paper in JGIM or an early methodology note from 2015.